-However you choose to celebrate this Fourth of July, The Perecman Firm, P.L.L.C., hopes you and your loved ones stay safe – especially if your plans involve driving.
-Though the Fourth of July may look different in the age of COVID-19, it’s still one of the most dangerous times of year on the road.
+However you choose to celebrate this Fourth of July, The Perecman Firm, P.L.L.C., hopes you and your loved ones stay safe, especially if your plans involve driving.
+Unfortunately, the Fourth of July is one of the most dangerous times of year on the road.

-The summer months have long been associated with increased risks of motor vehicle accidents, but the Fourth of July is a hazard all unto its own.
-According to the Insurance Institute for Highway Safety (IIHS), the Fourth is the single-most dangerous day to be on the roads.
+The summer months have long been associated with a higher number of motor vehicle accidents, but the Fourth of July is a hazard all unto its own.
+It is the single most dangerous day to be on the road, according to the Insurance Institute for Highway Safety (IIHS).

 That’s due to several factors, including: